victor-torres/CodeRhino/README.md

 ```
 CodeRhino.getCommandOutput()
 ```
-The command outputs are separated in Standard Input and Standard Error.
-They come in a JSON String format but we're currently trying to solve a problem when these Strings comes with multiple lines.
+The command outputs are separated in Standard Input and Standard Error dictionary in a JSON String format.

 `output = JSON.parse(CodeRhino.getCommandOutput())` could be used to parse the String into a JavaScript object so that you can access it as the following example:
 ```